figment-networks/learn-web3-dapp/markdown/the_graph_near/PROJECT_SETUP.md

+## 🎥 Video Introduction of The Graph for NEAR

+{% embed url="https://www.youtube.com/watch?v=qlTUkeNKe7g" caption="Learn The Graph for NEAR" %}

 ## 🤔 What's The Graph for NEAR?

 Prior to embarking on this learning pathway we recommend completing both the NEAR and The Graph pathways.
 They aren't required, but you will probably find the background useful as you move through these lessons.